ssyeda422/sv-pqp/exercise1/README.md

 Nginx and h2load must both be installed in your environment.
 As mentioned above, once the server is started up, the host will be listening on port 81.

+### Extra: UNIX Socket Directions

+To listen on a UNIX socket, I used the `socat` command to create a socket, and then added the configurations within the `sites-enabled/warmup` file.
+To enable this, you will first need to install the Linux package socat using the command: `sudo apt install socat`.
+Next, create a socket called test.sock within your `/var/run` folder using the command: `sudo socat unix-listen:/var/run/test.sock,fork /dev/null&`.
+Lastly, just uncomment the commented out sections in the `sites-enabled/warmup` file, and restart nginx.
+The server should now be listening on a unix socket!